govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 **Takeaway: Use pretrained weights for lower layers.
 Redesign and streamline higher layers of the architecture**

 * Having pre-trained weights converges much faster than random initialization.
-To speed up convergence of random weights, it is shown that keeping the scaling of the pretrained features i.e.draw iid weights with same mean and variance as pretrained features. really helps.
+To speed up convergence of random weights, it is shown that keeping the scaling of the pretrained features,i.e.draw iid weights with same mean and variance as pretrained features, really helps.

 ### AI for Health in Practice